inpho/topic-explorer/README.md

 **Note:** If you attempt to install this while connected to the Internet by way of a restricted network (such as eduroam) you may experience difficulty.
 Our pypi server requires port 8080 to be accessible, and this is sometimes blocked on public networks.

-**Note:** This package is currently being upgraded from Python 3.7 as of Version 1.0b228.
+**Note:** This package is currently tested with Python 3.12.
 The most recent build working with Python 2.7 is 1.0b227.

 ### Default Install (Windows users should use Developer Install until further notice)
 1. Go to the [Anaconda website](http://continuum.io/downloads) and choose the Python 3.7 Distribution.
 (Windows users: during installation, during "Advanced Options" choose "Add Anaconda to my PATH environment variable" and don't worry about the warning.)